 - Think there must be a data-driven way to design-one that isn’t based on guesswork, yet doesn’t replace designer’s intuition

 If you want a learning-focused process that rallies your entire team around continuous research—and more effective design outcomes—then watch seminar.

 You’ve heard of Neo, right?
 No, not The Matrix Neo.
-Neo the product development consultancy that companies from PayPal to The Weather Channel turn to for testing new ideas -- and finding the ones that work.
+Neo the product development consultancy that companies such as PayPal, The Weather Channel, Time, Inc., and Adobe turn to for testing new ideas—and finding the ones that work.

 Before that, Josh was the head of product design at Liquidnet and interaction design team lead at Cooper.
 He also founded the Interaction Design Association and served as its president.
 Plus, he co-wrote the book on Lean UX.
 So he’s a skilled master when it comes to data-driven design methodologies, which you’ll soon learn for yourself.